jitsi/jitsi-videobridge/doc/allocation.md

 ```

 ## New message format
-The new format uses a single message with a set fields:
+The new format uses a single message with a set of fields:
 ```json
 {
   "colibriClass": "BandwidthAllocationSettings",